hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 ## What makes the difference
 -----
 I sow more opinions regarding the new MacBook Pro computers.
-Someones are saying that the upgrade is not worth if you own a 2015 model.
+Someones are saying that the upgrade is not worth it if you own a 2015 model.
 Others are saying that it worth but they hate some things, like touch bar, keyboard, performance(because of 32 GB of ram) and so one.
 I will write here my 50 cents regarding the difference which I'm experiencing right now.

 I own the described new computer for 4 days.
 I did not expect to experience so many changes, but I am.